The-Marcy-Lab-School/breakthrough-prework-assignment/README.md

     * `index.html` You can optionally open this file in the browser to run your code.

 4. Test your code often by running `npm test`.

-5. Check for style by running `eslint exercises.js` in the terminal.
-If you get an error `eslint: command not found`, run `npm install -g eslint` first.

 6. Push your final commits and submit your URL through Canvas.